Get Screened

 Colorectal cancer screening is for everyone

-It’s important for everyone of any gender identity or sexual orientation to get screened for colorectal (or colon) cancer between the ages of 50 to 74.
+It’s important for everyone of any gender identity or sexual orientation to get screened for colorectal cancer between the ages of 50 to 74.
 Sexual orientation or gender identity doesn’t affect your risk of colorectal cancer and won’t change how you’re screened.

 Receptive anal sex (bottoming) and colorectal cancer screening